JulienCoutault/Lindo-ChromeOS/README.md

 ./install-lindo.sh
 ```

-You can also choose the version you want download
+You can also choose the version you want to download
 ```
 ./install-lindo.sh 2.7.0
 ```